 The status quo or comfort zone in the artist’s mindset

 In some degree the situation has been echoed on the artists’ side.
-They are ultimately the prized or the ached.
-Nonetheless, the finance verge is slackly emphasized by the creators, and it’s not surprisingly in a context in which the monetary aspect of the art was ideologically judged and politically oppressed at some point in time.
+They are ultimately the prized or the ached instances.
+Nonetheless, the finance aspect is slackly emphasized by the creators, and it’s not surprisingly in a context in which the monetary aspect of the art was ideologically judged and politically oppressed at some point in time.
 But all that now changed right?
 Well yes, even though there seem to be some reminiscences of that time in which art was ruled to not be seen by any of the market maximizing lenses.

 Those lucky Cuban visual artists that have reached to the top of the market podium, privately acknowledge the notion about their lesser sales rates in contrast to the records of their equals of different countries.

 It seems to be a perception among the artists that the matter of the price is just a minor thing.
 Very few have even considered to sit down with the agents and entities that internationally represent their brands along with the art market.